 Petro Plastics 450 South Ave.
 Garwood, NJ 07027 Bill Gathercole 800-486-4738

 The many wooden components of Boston Whaler were originally made by Boston Whaler, but no inventory is available from them.
-In the past several people provided some replacement parts on a small scale and part-time basis, however there was often quite an uneven history and widely varying accounts of dealing with those vendors.
-Fortunately, a new vendor, Nautical Lumber, is now in the full-time business of fabricating and supplying replacement wooden components with a special emphasis on Boston Whaler parts.
+In the past several people provided some replacement parts on a small scale and part-time basis, however there was often quite an uneven history and widely varying accounts of dealing with those vendors The most recent source recommended was BLACK DUCK GALLERY run by Walter Reynolds in Rhode Island.
+Unfortunately they announced they are no longer in the Boston Whaler wooden part fabrication business.

 One of coolest features ever seen in a small boat was the use of a stainless steel destroyer-style steering wheel at the helm of a Boston Whaler, even in a little 13-footer.
 Initially the stainless steel wheel was an option, but it proved so popular that it became standard equipment.
 Prior to c.1983 a five spoke design was used.
 A wooden teak center cap was typical.
 From c.1983 until c.1997 a six spoke design was used and the center cap was often black plastic.
 In some cases a Boston Whaler logotype was added to the center cap.
 After c.1997 the steering wheel reverted to a five spoke design.